bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 0: 00:31:43

 Well, yeah, but they need to be relevant for other nodes.

+Speaker 1: 00:31:48

 Well, they are.
-It's good

-Speaker 1: 00:31:48

-to explain to other nodes what you've done in your implementation that, you know, under extreme circumstances can make a difference.
+It's good to explain to other nodes what you've done in your implementation that, under extreme circumstances can make a difference.

 Speaker 0: 00:31:55

-Well, you could, you can make a very general informational BIP of this is a thing you can do, but then that BIP doesn't need to include a specific block height, right?
+Well, you can make a very general informational BIP of this is a thing you can do, but then that BIP doesn't need to include a specific block height, right?
-That doesn't require...
 Well, that's the debate then.
 Is this a consensus change?
-In other words, if there would be this big of a reorg, Should we expect all nodes to accept this reorg or reject it?
+In other words, if there would be this big of a reorg, should we expect all nodes to accept this reorg or reject it?
-Like, should they do the same thing?
+Like should they do the same thing?

 Speaker 1: 00:32:23